IsXGeo/IsXGeo/README.md

 ## **A few goals I have in mind**

 - Attain some level of c# competency
+- Gain a better understanding of the programming community
+- Contribute to some open source projects
+- Develop my own video game

 ## **Stuff I know and love**